How does my student receive regular mail at SUNY Delhi?

 What if I'm seeking important information about my student without the Internet?

-The College's award-winning student activity and Leadership Opportunity programs boasts over 70% participation in activities, intramurals and community service.
+The college's award-winning student activity and Leadership Opportunity programs boast over 70% participation in activities, intramurals and community service.
 Numerous events and activities are sponsored annually by Student Activities, Residence Life, Athletics and Intramurals.
 A strong athletic program offers over a dozen intercollegiate teams with nearly 300 student athletes.

 What transportation options are available?